EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 3.3.2.
 The membership fee is payable on joining ESTES and subsequently on the first day of January each year.
 The amount of the annual fee shall be established by the General Assembly.
 The membership fee is payable in full, even if membership starts or ends during a society year.
 The Executive Board is authorised to grant partial or full exemption from the requirement to pay a fee in special cases.

-3.3.4.
+3.3.5.
 Only individual members are eligible to be office holders.
-Institutional members have the right to nominate a delegate to the Advisory Council and to add “member of ESTES” to their name.
-Members have the duty to promote ESTES’ activities and to support ESTES’ aims.
+Institutional members have the right to add “member of ESTES” to their name and to nominate a delegate to the Advisory Council who must be an individual member.
+Members have the duty to promote ESTES’ activities and to support ESTES’ objectives.

 3.4.
 Membership shall terminate:

-3.4.1. on the death or notice of termination of the member.
+3.4.1. on the death or notice of termination of the member by the end of the calendar year.

 3.4.2. by exclusion in case of failure to pay the fee of two consecutive years despite two reminders, decided at the General Assembly after the end of this second year.